ajeetblog/blog/_wip/2017-07-27-GitwithVSTS.md

 ![Create new project](/images/posts/gitwithvsts/dashboard.JPG)

-See related post for repos, workflow, branches, authentication and pull request.
+*See git related post for repos, workflow, branches, authentication and pull request.*